 - CA Final

-The first exam is a national-level prelim examination that is conducted during the months of January, June, November, and December annually.
-It was formerly known as the Common Proficiency Test (CA CPT).
-If you clear the exam, then you get to apply for the ICAI Chartered Accountancy courses.
-But if you were to clear all the exams, then you become a certified Chartered Accountant in India.
-Once again, it’s a lot easier to say it than to do it, for they are some of the toughest certification exams in India.
+The first exam is a national-level prelim examination conducted during January, June, November, and December annually.
+It was previously represented as the Common Proficiency Test (CA CPT).
+If a candidate clears the exam, then they get to apply for the ICAI Chartered Accountancy courses.
+But if one were to clear all the exams, they become a certified Chartered Accountant in India, the toughest certification in India.

-The competition between the students to score higher marks is good as it makes way for more learning.
-It plays an important role in motivating the students.
+The competition between the students to score higher marks plays an important role in motivating the students.
 The most important part is that people get used to the competition early as from their childhood, making it easier to face the competition in the latter part of life.

 It increases knowledge more than what is given in the textbooks to score higher marks in the exams.
 It also improves confidence by analyzing the level of knowledge a candidate has in the specific topic.
-As the studies progress, the number of revisions required decreases, thus improving the learning skills.
+And as the studies progress, the number of revisions required decreases, improving the learning skills.